albertkun/21S-ASIAAM-191A/Week_8/lab/readme.md

-# Collaborating with GitHub and Looking at Plugins
+# Collaborating with GitHub and Plugins
 ### Objectives:
 - Clone a new repository
 - Create a new branch